 Regarding Bill Schuette's motion calling for a permanent injunction and ban of medical marijuana sales, Big Daddy's owner Rick Ferris stated, "He made it simple so all the judge has to do is sign his name—when the law clearly states otherwise and we can prove it—and that's why he doesn't want us to have our day in court."

-In the most recent court appearance earlier this month, Foster allowed the zoning case to proceed Feb.
+, Foster allowed the zoning case to proceed Feb.
 28 and, at the request of Big Daddy's attorney, a criminal case to forge ahead March 28.
 Ferris said he had hoped the case would be converted from civil to criminal to have a jury decide if the business broke any laws.